Susana Mingote, PhD

 Interests

-Recreational: Cooking with her wife, concerts, beach, soccer, biking, bouldering with her 7-year-old daughter.
+Recreational: Cooking with her wife, concerts, beach, soccer, biking, bouldering with her daughter.

 Current Funding